singhnishtha/assignment/README.md

 │ test-connection.yaml

 - To Configure the application for high availability across multiple nodes.We can configure nodeselectors and affinity in the deployment tp spread applications pods across multiple nodes based on the requirements

+Task 3: CI/CD with GitHub Actions or Similar
+To create a CI/CD Pipeline have created a simple HELLO World Python application .
+Also have created a Dockerfile o containerize the application
+In order to create CI/CD Pipeline , in .github/workflow folder have added
+  - build.yaml --> This pipeline is to build the docker image for the applicaion for any push done to the repo
+  - deploy.yaml --> his pipine is to deploy the docker image to saging/production environment , if the changs are pushed to main branch the code is deployed on production environment where as if done to staging then to the staging environment